Teen pregnancy prevention programs

 - California Evidence-Based Clearinghouse for Child Welfare (CEBC).
 Information and resources for child welfare professionals: List of programs.
 Accessed on March 17, 2017

 - National Campaign to Prevent Teen and Unplanned Pregnancy.
-Effective programs database: Interventions with evidence of success.
-Accessed on December 22, 2015
+Effective programs database (EPD): Interventions with evidence of success.
+Accessed on April 19, 2017

 - US Department of Health and Human Services (US DHHS):Office of Adolescent Health (OAH).
 Teen pregnancy prevention resource center (TPP): Evidence-based programs (31 programs).
 Accessed on February 6, 2017